-- If installing in a room with little to no natural light, run the floors with the length of the room to appear larger (as apposed to the width.)
+If installing in a room with little to no natural light, run the floors with the length of the room.
+The length of the planks will make your space appear larger.

 Follow these guidelines and you should be able to decide the appropriate direction.
-Just remember to visualize and take into consideration all aspects of your laminate flooring and installation room.
+Just remember to visualize and take into consideration all aspects of your laminate flooring and space.